 - Cats are natural hunters.
 Hunting is an instinctual feline behavior that can easily drain energy.
 By nature, cats are natural hunters even if they’re strictly indoor pets.
 Although most domestic cats prefer to stay indoors, there are times when you’ll see their primal instinct bloom here and there.
 This is even more obvious in cats that live in the wild.
 Cats that thrive in the outside world spend a large amount of energy hunting prey.
 After a good session of chasing and hunting, it’s time for a well deserved rest — and that goes for indoor cats, as well.

 - Crepuscular?
 That’s what cats are.
-Since a cat sleeping all day and becoming active during the dawn and dusk hours is a normal part of its lifestyle, it’s considered crepuscular.
+Since a cat sleeps all day and becomes active during the dawn and dusk hours, it is considered crepuscular – and this is a normal part of its lifestyle.
 This highly benefits them because other natural predators are usually hunting late at night or during the daytime.
 Of course, indoor cats typically won’t have this worry, but it’s great to understand that regardless of the situation, primal instincts tend to dominate.

 - Felines must adapt to hot environments.
 Indoors or outdoors, cats have evolved so they can adapt to hot temperatures in order to stay comfortable.
 A cat sleeping is an effective method to regulate its body temperature.